Many Christians firmly believe the only way God reveals himself to humanity is through the bible.

 People tend to only quote verse 16, and in so doing totally miss the first thing in Paul’s list:

 MAKE US KNOW ABOUT SALVATION.
-And man alive is it important.
+And man alive is this important.
 You wanna know

 what we need to be saved from, how God’s gonna save us, and learnto trust him to do it?
 Details are in the bible.
 And yeah, they’re in every bible-basedgospel tract since, but too many of these tracts are about getting saved from hell, not saved from sin and death—which is why way too many Christians nowadays won’t stop sinning, and are way too okay with other people dying.It’s in the bible we learn about God’s plan to save the world.
 God’s focus on Abraham, his descendants the Israelis, and his establishment